djhmateer/hugo-quickstart/content/posts/29 neipa table beer.md

 1024 approx on 1st Feb. got a problem with fermenter - can't see bubbles..hole too big I drilled perhaps.

+2.5 weeks. and fermentation at 1012. perfect. however my sight glass was showing 1020 / 1024

 ## Dry Hop

+9th Feb at 1400 at 14 degrees for 2 days

+Using tights and steralised marble.

 once fermentation is done

+Citra 60g
+Mosaic 40g
+Cascade 30g
+Chinook 30g

+48 hours

+## Cold Crash

+keep at ?